Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 See General Admission Requirements.

 Music: Applicants must have majored in music on the undergraduate level.
-Music applicants must audition in person.
-Those living beyond 400 miles from Pensacola may submit a high-quality video recording.
+Music applicants must complete an audition.
 An entrance examination in music theory (sight singing, dictation, part writing, harmonic and formal analysis) is required.
 Applicants who do not earn a satisfactory score on the exam must take a review course in the appropriate area with no graduate credit.

 Graduate students in voice must be proficient in oral pronunciation and principles of IPA transcription.
 A diagnostic diction exam will be offered in conjunction with the graduate platform at the end of a student’s first semester of study.
 Students receiving a lower than satisfactory score on the diagnostic exam are required to take a review course with no graduate credit.

-Dramatics: Applicants need at least 18 semester credits of speech performance/production on the undergraduate level and must audition in person.
-Those living beyond 400 miles from Pensacola may submit a high-quality video recording.
+Dramatics: Applicants need at least 18 semester credits of speech performance/production on the undergraduate level and must complete an audition.

 Continuation in these graduate programs is dependent upon an ongoing evaluation of the student’s abilities.
 Music students must successfully complete a graduate music platform in their proficiency at the end of their first semester in the program.
 A student may be removed at any time from the program if, in the opinion of the faculty/administration, the student fails to perform satisfactorily or improve sufficiently in the appropriate skill, regardless of the student’s academic average in the program.